jamesb2413/MiniML-and-REPL/README.md

 # Environment
 First, [Install OCaml](https://ocaml.org/docs/up-and-running#installing-ocaml).

-This project uses ocamlbuild to compile.
-Insall with
+This project uses ocamlbuild and ocamlfind to compile.
+Install with
 ```
 opam install -y ocamlbuild
+opam install -y ocamlfind
 ```

 The parser in _miniml_lex.mll_ makes use of the OCaml package _menhir_, which is a parser generator for OCaml.